Skip to main content

 Cubes NASA Launch

 A specialized activity of NE SciTech's Space Science Club, specifically for students ages 11-17 who are members of NEST, we join a program by iEDU called Cubes in Space (CIS) to teach students about the atmosphere, rocketry, high-altitude balloons, general laws of physics, radio communications, satellites, and space science.
 Students work in teams to design and propose experiments that might be accepted to launch into a near space environment on a NASA sounding rocket or zero-pressure scientific balloon.
-Students then submit their proposals, and if accepted, fabricate and fly their projects in June.
+Teams then submit their proposals, and if accepted, fabricate and fly their projects in June.
 After the flight they will evaluate their projects and give a report at a conference in Marlborough in August.
 Students will be expected to achieve an FCC Amateur Radio License (beginner level) during this program.

 CIS 2023 Team at Wallops AFB